 Meeting agendas and updates are issued from the Town Clerk’s Office.
-To receive these by email or text, sign up for Carrboro Town News at carrboronc.gov/signup
+To receive these by email or text, sign up for Carrboro Town News at https://www.carrboronc.gov/SIGNUP

 Civic involvement is a valued tradition in our community.
 Reach the Town Council with your ideas, views, and questions at Council@carrboronc.gov

-The Town Council will meet next at 7 p.m.
-Tuesday, Oct.
-18, to consider an agenda that will be posted at carrboro.legistar.com
+The Carrboro Town Council will hold the next Council Meeting at 7 p.m.
+Tuesday, April 18, 2023.
+The agenda is available at https://carrboro.legistar.com/

-This in-person meeting will be held at Carrboro Town Hall, 301 W. Main St. Members of the public are welcome to attend in person or can view the livestream at carrboro.legistar.com OR YouTube.com/CarrboroNC OR Cable TV 18 (in Carrboro).
+This meeting will be held at Carrboro Town Hall, 301 W. Main St. Members of the public are welcome to attend in person or can view the livestream at https://carrboro.legistar.com/ OR YouTube.com/CarrboroNC OR Cable TV 18 (in Carrboro).

-The Carrboro Town Council met Tuesday, Oct.
-11, and took the following actions on the agenda posted at https://bit.ly/3ER7eBk
+The Carrboro Town Council met Tuesday, April 4, 2023, for a Council Meeting and took the following actions on the agenda posted at https://bit.ly/3zr1jz5